pocl/pocl/doc/sphinx/source/env_variables.rst

  Override the default "-O3" that is passed to the LLVM opt as a final optimization switch.

+* POCL_KERNEL_CACHE

+ If this is set to 0 at runtime, kernel-cache will be forcefully disabled even if its enabled in configure step

 * POCL_CACHE_DIR

  If this is set to an existing directory, pocl uses it as the cache